geekzter/azure-vdc/README.md

 ## TL;DR, give me the Quickstart

 - Setup [option A](#option-a-local-terraform) is the fastest way to provision infrastructure if you already have Azure CLI and Terraform set up.
 You can use any shell.
 - Setup [option B](#option-b-visual-studio-codespace) is the fastest if you have nothing set up yet.
-All you need is a browser (Chrome or Edge) and an Azure account (which you need anyway).
+All you need is a browser (Chrome or Edge) and an Azure account.

 ## Architecture description
 ### Infrastructure